DanielVandH/ProfileLikelihood.jl/README.md

 ![Logistic prediction intervals](https://github.com/DanielVandH/ProfileLikelihood.jl/blob/main/test/figures/logistic_example_prediction.png?raw=true)

 The first plot shows that the profile-wise prediction interval for $\lambda$ is quite large when $t$ is small, and then small for large time.
 This makes sense since the large time solution is independent of $\lambda$ (the large time solution is $u_s(t)=K$).
 For $K$, we see that the profile-wise interval only becomes large for large time, which again makes sense.
 For $u_0$ we see similar behaviour as for $\lambda$.
-Finally, taking the union over all the nitervals, as is done in (d), shows that we fully enclose the solution coming from the MLE, as well as the true curve.
+Finally, taking the union over all the intervals, as is done in (d), shows that we fully enclose the solution coming from the MLE, as well as the true curve.
 The magenta curve shows the results from the full likelihood function, and is reasonably close to the approximate interval obtained from the union.

 ## Linear exponential ODE and grid searching